nicholasadamou/nicholasadamou.com/CONTRIBUTING.md

 # Contributing to nicholasadamou.com

-Thank you for your interest in contributing to this project!
-This guide will help you get started with contributing to the codebase.
+Thank you for your interest in contributing! 🎉

+**📚 For comprehensive contributing guidelines, please see our [full documentation](https://nicholasadamou.github.io/nicholasadamou.com/contributing/guidelines/).**

+This document provides a quick start guide.

 ## 🚀 Getting Started